-- f) sensitive infilling of gap sites consolidating existing developments where it would define/provide a defensible boundary for further expansion. - g) small-scale expansion of settlements on Arran and Cumbrae where a delivery plan is included and infrastructure capacity is sufficient or can be addressed by the development.
-This could include community led proposals for housing for people employed on the island where the proposal meets an identified deficiency in the housing stock and is required at that location. - h) new housing in the countryside where it is a replacement or converted building or it is a house of exceptional design quality. - i) sympathetic additions to existing well-defined nucleated groups of four or more houses (including conversions) in close proximity to one another and visually identifiable as a group with some common feature e.g. shared access.
+- f) sensitive infilling of gap sites consolidating existing developments where it would define/provide a defensible boundary for further expansion. - g) small-scale expansion of settlements on Arran and Cumbrae for community led proposals for housing for people employed on the island, where a delivery plan is included and infrastructure capacity is sufficient or can be addressed by the development and where the proposal meets an identified deficiency in the housing stock and is required at that location.
+All proposals will be expected to demonstrate the identified housing need cannot be met from the existing housing land supply. - h) new housing in the countryside where it is a replacement or converted building or it is a house of exceptional design quality. - i) sympathetic additions to existing well-defined nucleated groups of four or more houses (including conversions) in close proximity to one another and visually identifiable as a group with some common feature e.g. shared access.
 Additions will be limited to 50% of dwellings existing in that group as of January 2005 up to a maximum of four new housing units (rounded down where applicable).

-The Coast Objective We recognise the North
+The Coast Objective